roheen781/North-by-Northeast-Journeys-main/content/english/cycling/Meghalaya-Khasi hills cycle tour.md

 > The Living root bridges, private natural pools, riverside picnic’s
 > Views, views and more views
 > Villages, Markets, Caves, waterfall and much more
-> Off the grid farms, camping in beautiful locations and family run guest houses
 ```

 ###### INCLUSIONS